Security

 RecommendedPrivacyStrictApproved Only

 You can also define custom allow/deny hosts for finer control.
+Network policy should reflect workflow intent: allow only what the agent actually needs to complete its job.

 Guidance: